joonbs/arraynge-app/README.md

 A list app made for a react native programming course.

-Technologies used: javascript, react native framework, expo framework and platform
+Technologies used: javascript, react native, expo